-October 2021: Decision letters will be mailed to applicants.
+October 2022: Decision letters and checks will be mailed.

 What is a Community Grant?

 The Unity Foundation Power for Good Fund was established to be responsive to local needs.
 This fund is permanent and only the earnings are spent each year.
 As a result, these grants will be available to sustain our local efforts for generations to come.
-In 2020, Unity awarded nearly $150,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through the Community Fund Grant process.
+In 2021, Unity awarded nearly $200,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through this process.

 Grants are available on a competitive basis to qualified nonprofit organizations and teachers serving La Porte County.
 We welcome and encourage contact from organizations and individuals that are considering applying for a grant and are happy to clarify and respond to questions concerning policies, guidelines, or application procedures.